 Additional benefits of the minimally invasive da Vinci robotic-assisted surgery compared to traditional open surgery include:

 - Minimal scarring

 - Improved preservation of healthy tissue and nerves

 - Less blood loss promotes faster healing

-As with any surgical procedure, there are risks associated with robotic-assisted prostate surgery, which the urologists at Comprehensive Urology in Los Angeles discuss with each and every patient.
+As with any surgical procedure, there are risks associated with robotic-assisted prostate surgery, which our team, the urologists at Comprehensive Urology in Los Angeles discuss with each and every patient.
 It is our highest priority to deliver the best quality care possible while also ensuring that our patients are well-informed and confident in their care.